 Our children watch our nonverbal reactions to race as well as hear our comments.
 Be mindful of both because they are equally destructive.
 Racial jokes, generalizations, and stereotypes inevitably influence their expectations as they grow older and form the bias that sometimes creates the outcomes we witness on our television screens.

-After the protests in Baltimore several years ago, my daughter prayed for forgiveness between all the people involved for months and months.
-(We actually had to tell her it was okay to stop praying about that particular situation!)
+After the protests in Baltimore several years ago, my daughter prayed for forgiveness for all the people involved for months and months.
+(We actually had to tell her it was OK to stop praying about that particular situation!)
 I believe this issue is one God cares about and we need His power and wisdom in confronting and solving it.

 Teach them about contributors to our country who came from all backgrounds as well as those who courageously stood in the gap even when it may have been unpopular.
-This will encourage them to stand for what’s right even if their group does not.
+This will encourage them to stand for what’s right, even if their group does not.
 As important as race and culture are to our identity, as for me and my family, our allegiance is to God and what He says above all else.

 Sound off: What do you think is important to teach kids about race?

 Huddle up with your kids and ask, “Have you ever seen someone who looked different from you?
 What did you think and feel?”